gnolang/gno/docs/getting-started/using-gnoland.md

 ## Starting a local node

-By using the `gnoland start` command, you can start a local a gno.land node.
-This subcommand will make sure two main things happen:
+You can start a local a gno.land node by using the `gnoland start` command, This subcommand will make sure two main things happen:
 - A default data directory is created under `gnoland-data/`,
 - A genesis file for the node will is under `genesis.json`.